FineMapping/PyFM/README.md

   --dataset 1
 ```

+### Benchmark against FINEMAP
+Batch code for simulation and running the different tools are in the `simulation` folder.
+Simulation was done using Elison, Weston's tool.
+Analyses are in the `generate_plots` notebook.

+### Known Issues
+1) Potential memory leak when running k >= 5 in SSS mode
+2) Certain ld-file and simulated z-file can cause issue during Cholesky Decomposition, result in halting SSS mode.
+Simply re-simulate those cases with slightly different noise.
+3) Longer runtime than CaviarBF and FINEMAP, in exhaustive and SSS mode, respectively, due to lack of optimization and coded in Python

 ## References
 * <a id="1">[1]</a> Chen W, Larrabee BR, Ovsyannikova IG, Kennedy RB, Haralambieva IH, Poland GA, Schaid DJ.
 Fine Mapping Causal Variants with an Approximate Bayesian Method Using Marginal Test Statistics.
 Genetics.
 2015 Jul;200(3):719-36. doi: 10.1534/genetics.115.176107.
 Epub 2015 May 6.
 PMID: 25948564; PMCID: PMC4512539.